 To prevent this from happening to you, its so important to go the extra mile with your existing clients to make them feel special.

-If they feel like you are going above and beyond for them, they will be more likely to refer you to their friends and family, simply because you gave them a great experience, and they will want to help you grow your business.
+If they feel like you're going above and beyond for them, they will be so much more likely to refer you to their friends and family, simply because you provided them with a great experience, and they will WANT to help you grow your business.

 My feeling on prints, though, is that, in this age of social media, prints don’t seem to be quite the incentive that they used to be.
-Still, people do enjoy having prints in their homes, so offering print incentives can be beneficial, but it probably wouldn’t be my first choice for incentives.
+Still, people do enjoy having prints in their homes, so offering print incentives can be beneficial, but it probably isn't my first choice for incentives.

-In addition to referral cards, mini albums are a really neat take-along item to give to your client.
-They’ll want to show the album to all of their friends and family, which is a great way for people to see a sampling of your work.
+In addition to referral cards, mini albums are a fantastic take-along item to give to your client.
+They will likely show the album to all of their friends and family, which is a great way for people to see a sampling of your work.

 Besides mini albums, take-along items can come in the form of something more novel too, like an accordion album.
 Have fun and please share any ideas you've found helpful in the comments section below.

 Do you have any questions or comments about How to Get Photography Referrals?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!